brooklynrail/brooklynrail-platform/content/people/pamela-sneed-1.md

 name: Pamela Sneed
 first_name: Pamela
 last_name: Sneed
-short_bio: "Based in New York, **Pamela Sneed** is a poet, writer, and performer.
-She has been featured in the  _New York Times_  Magazine, the  _New Yorker_,  _Bomb_,  and other publications.
-She is author of  _Sweet Dreams_,  _Imagine Being More Afraid of Freedom Than Slavery_,  _Kong & Other Works_, chapbook  _Lincoln_  and the chaplet  _Gift_.
-She has performed nationally and internationally at Lincoln Center, Ex-Teresa in Mexico City, the Institute of Contemporary Arts in London, and elsewhere.
-Sneed taught at Sarah Lawrence College as a guest faculty member and is an online Lecturer at the School of the Art Institute of Chicago teaching the courses Human Rights and Art and Writing Art. "
+short_bio: "**Pamela Sneed** is a New York based poet, performer and visual artist.
+She is the author of _Imagine Being More Afraid of Freedom Than Slavery, KONG and Other Works, Sweet Dreams_ and _Funeral Diva_, which was featured in the New York Times and won the 2021 Lambda Lesbian Poetry Award.
+  She has also won the Black Queer Art Mentorship Award, a BOFFO Residency, and was a finalist for New York Theater Workshop's Golden Harris Award.
+Sneed has published in The Paris Review, Frieze, ArtForum, The Academy of American Poets and more.
+Her visual work has been featured in group shows at Leslie Lohman Museum and currently at The Ford Foundation.
+She is a professor at SAIC, where she has been a guest artist for several years, and she teaches across disciplines in Columbia University's MFA program."
 portraits:
   - media: 2022/11/pamela-sneed
 instagram: pamela_sneed